flaviocopes/grav-plugin-api/README.md

 - Allow to limit access to a specific IP (range)
 - Use meaningful HTTP Status Codes
 - Use OAuth2 to secure the API http://oauth2.thephpleague.com/
+- JSONP
+- Return the children of a page in the page request, if desired

 # Authentication